 Andrew serves as a Mesa Scholar, a team of theological educators that teach in seminaries, universities, and informal schools throughout the majority world.
-We will be based in Lima, Peru once Andrew finishes his PhD in Old Testament at Wheaton College.
+He will finish his PhD in Old Testament at Wheaton College in May of 2026.
+Then he will serve as the Director of Academics and Old Testament Professor at Centros Teológicos Bautistas.

 The Need